KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 ![Light curve of GRB 060614A.
 Image taken from [@Garcia-Cifuentes2023] \label{fig:fig2}](Figures/GRB.jpg)

 2) Data processing: `ClassipyGRB` is able to:
-  - constrain the light curves in the duration T100.
+  -constrain the light curves in the duration T100.
   -normalise the flux
   -standarise the temporal interval of all the sample (zero-padding step) -improve the signal/noise (S/N) ratio in two ways: